MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

     `null|falsy` for system default device.
   * `updateActiveSessions?: boolean` flag to update active sessions' devices

+  * If updating the audio device, a call will be made to the headset library to ensure the correct implementation is being used

 Returns: a promise that fullfils once the default device values have been updated